In this interview, we speak with CW Walker, IWP Class of 2015.

 Please tell us a little about yourself and your background.

-My undergraduate degree is in Political Science and my graduate degree from IWP is Strategic Intelligence Studies.
+My undergraduate degree is in Political Science and my graduate degree from IWP is in Strategic Intelligence Studies.
 My personal passion growing up was always technology, and I tried my best to incorporate that into whatever I was studying at the time.

 I began my career in a social media security startup while also interviewing for positions in three letter agencies in the Federal Government.
 I ended up getting into government, but found I had more fun and made more of an impact in the private sector, where I contracted for the government and finally got an offer recently to work for a private threat intelligence company.